sanjosh/csdocs/queueing_theory/static_divide_capacity.md

 The number of equations is less than number of variables, so we have to fix some variables

-*Lets fix the ratio in which we service different clients/queues*
+*Lets fix the ratio of arrival rates from different clients/queues*

 Let x2 = 1/2 and x3 = 1/2